AllenHeartcore/IdolyPrideObjectManager/README.md

 ## Features

 - Fetch, decrypt, deserialize, and export manifest as ProtoDB, JSON, or CSV
-- Differentiate between manifest revisions
+- Differentiate between / add (apply patch to) manifest revisions
 - Download and deobfuscate assetbundles and resources in parallel
-- Media conversion plugins for Texture2D and AudioClip audio
+- Media conversion plugins for Texture2D, AudioClip audio, and VideoClip video